userjack6880/rbl_updater/README.md

 ## Scripts

 Install anywhere you want.
 Probably will want to run it as a privleged user, or at least one that can access the files specified in the config.
 Be sure to fill out the config file and remove the .pub extension.

 # Latest Changes

 ## 0-α1.2
 - Fixed log regex for monitor script.
 - Added a case for where punishment is issued for a prefix has a ton of bad IPs that do not have their ban expirations timeout.
+- Fixed issue where script couldn't find the config file.

 # Planned Features